 Just a few miles away from Lunenburg is another charming, small fishing community worth visiting.
 Blue Rocks is a Nova Scotia destination to miss on your Nova Scotia road trip itinerary.

 This is another one of those photogenic fishing communities that you’ll be thankful you have a camera on hand for.
-Blue Rocks is actually a very popular photography location and has inspired artists and photographers dating back to the 1940s.
+Blue Rocks is actually a very popular photography location and has inspired artists and photographers dating back to the 1940s and feels like it’s kept away modernization in the best way possible.

 Spend some time checking out the tide pools at low tide and admiring the beautiful seaside fishing homes and facilities along the water.